citp/privacy-policy-historical/p/pr/pri/primaryads.com.md

 This site gives users the following options for changing and modifying information previously provided:

-You can send email to Tanya.Boggs@kowabunga.com
+You can send email to Aleks.Jagiella@kowabunga.com

 **Contacting the Web Site**

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this web site, you can contact:

-Tanya Boggs
+Aleks Jagiella
 Kowabunga!
 15550 Lightwave Drive
 Suite 300
 Clearwater, FL 33760
-Tanya.Boggs@kowabunga.com
+Aleks.Jagiella@kowabunga.com